Kiran7007/Interview-Preparation/docs/android.md

  ↓
 API request
 ```

-The exact storage approach should follow the application's security
-requirements and organizational standards.

-Interview Answer:
-> Avoid plain SharedPreferences for sensitive credentials.
 ---
 ## What is the difference between 401 and 403?
 -   `401 Unauthorized` generally means authentication is missing or